home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

       "reauth_confirm": {
         "title": "[%key:common::config_flow::title::reauth%]",
         # TODO: Replace with the name of the integration
-        "description": "The Example integration needs to re-authenticate your account" }
+        "description": "The Example integration needs to re-authenticate user {username}" }
     },
     "abort": {